 If you have a set amount of money you save every month, do not use any to trade; day trading is not investing, it is gambling.
 Evaluate how much money you have open in your “fun” budget, and use some of that to day trade.
 This is especially important if you have kids, as their financial security must take priority over any potential risks.
 If you are already having trouble getting 10% of what you make put away in savings, you should not be a day trader.

 How much time do I have to research?

-Great tools and chats exist to assist you in real-time when picking day-tradable stocks (I personally use Techbud’s Discord).
+Great tools and chats exist to assist you in real-time when picking day-tradable stocks (I personally use Techbud’s Discord but have also heard good things about Investors Underground).
 Even so, you should always do some personal research before buying any stock.
 As a day trader, you need to allocate more time than just the few hours you spend each week trading.
 On your off days, you should be keeping your ear to the ground on low-price stocks that may be active on certain days, and get informed on how high they typically go before getting dumped.
 If you don’t have at least 2-3 hours of dedicated time per week to research, you should not be a day trader.

 How much stress can you handle?

 More goes into day trading than the money, time, effort, and brainpower you have expended already.
 The cost that hit me the hardest surprised me, and that is the stress that comes along with this hobby.
 I had never really gambled before I started day trading, and any trading I had done was long-term and very conservative.
 When I began, the anxiety I felt was oppressive.
 Once the money left my brokerage account, my hands would sweat, my heart would race, and the thought of losing it all overcame me.
 That being said, if you aren’t the type that can handle acute stress, steer clear.
 Those who are typically risk-averse, or have issues with anxiety, run the risk of freezing up.
 As a result, you may end up unable to hit that buy/sell button at the perfect moment, which can be extremely costly.